Salveankit/Mobile-Price-Range-Prediction-Classification-/README.md

 ### Usage

-To replicate or build upon this project, follow these steps:
+To  build upon this project, follow these steps:

 1. Perform exploratory data analysis (EDA) to understand the dataset and identify any preprocessing steps required.